Staff:Sarah Chapman, Program Director

 Anniseh Said, Literacy Specialist (Math)

-Lisa Higgins-Hord, Vice Chair
+Paige Bensing, Vice Chair

 Claudia Marin Goggin

 Tom Eblen, a journalist, writer and photographer, is the Carnegie Center’s literary arts liaison.
 He was metro/state columnist for the Lexington Herald-Leader from 2008 to 2019 and the newspaper’s managing editor from 1998-2008.
 Tom returned to his hometown in 1998 after 14 years with The Atlanta Journal-Constitution and five years with The Associated Press.
 He contributed a chapter to the book Bluegrass Renaissance: The History and Culture of Central Kentucky, 1792-1852, published in 2012 by the University Press of Kentucky.
-His photographs have appeared in newspapers, books and magazines, including Newsweek and Garden & Gun.
+His photographs have appeared in newspapers, books, and magazines, including Newsweek and Garden & Gun.
 He has won many awards, including the 2013 media award in the Kentucky Governor’s Awards in the Arts.
 He was inducted into the Kentucky Journalism Hall of Fame in 2016.
 A graduate of Western Kentucky University, Tom is president of the Bluegrass Professional Chapter of the Society of Professional Journalists.
 He formerly served on the national board of Associated Press Media Editors.
 Tom taught journalism ethics at the University of Kentucky for four years and has been on the faculty of The Mountain Workshops, an annual documentary photojournalism workshop, since 1995.
 He and his wife, Becky, have two grown daughters and two grandchildren.

-Marcia Thornton Jones, is an award-winning author who has traditionally published 131 books for children with sales totaling more than 43 million copies worldwide.
-Her works include Woodford Brace, Ratfink, and Champ.
-She is also the co-author of seven popular series including “The Adventures of the Bailey School Kids”.
-Marcia, a full-time writer, lives in Lexington, Kentucky.
-She is the coordinator of the Carnegie Center Author Academy, and the after-school tutoring program associate.
-She also serves as a workshop facilitator and mentors writers of picture books, chapter books, middle-grade fiction, and journaling.
-Her recents book include Writing Kids Books: The Ultimate Guide and the e-release of her midgrade novel, Ratfink, both exclusively found on Amazon.com.
+Marcia Thornton Jones is an award-winning author who has traditionally published more than 135 books for children with sales totaling more than 43 million copies worldwide.
+Her works include Woodford Brave, Ratfink, and Champ.
+She is also the co-author of seven popular series including “Keyholders” and “The Adventures of the Bailey School Kids” for which she is an executive producer of the live-action series optioned by Bardel/Rainbow.
+She is also the co-author of the re-imagined graphic novel series "Adventures of the Bailey School Kids” published by Graphix by Scholastic Inc. Marcia lives in Lexington, Kentucky where she is the coordinator of the Carnegie Center Author Academy, and the after-school tutoring program associate.
+She also teaches writing, serves as a workshop facilitator, is a frequent presenter at schools, and mentors adult writers of picture books, chapter books, middle-grade fiction, and journaling.
+In addition to the graphic novel series, her other recent books include Writing Kids Books: The Ultimate Guide, and the e-release of her midgrade novel, Ratfink, both exclusively found on Amazon.com